 1) If income is not growing or even falls, would the underlying asset be worth the same?
 How much to an extent is future income growth priced into the price paid today.

 2) What is the future price expectation if rental income (or return on asset) is falling?

 3) Given no growth in income, is the current yield on investment worth the risk?

 Typical 3 – 5% gross yield on Sydney residential property does not look enticing with no growth in rental.
 This is coupled with 4% interest on borrowed funds.

 The chart shows what the rental market looks like when the market vacancy rises.
 Currently Perth residential prices is in slump where natural demand has fallen away after the end of the mining boom.
 Even as commodity prices has recovered, miners are still not investing in new mines.
 The rising vacancy rates has reduced apartment rents by almost 25%.
 It is estimated average price has fallen 10% but this is market average and it would be worse it the fringe markets.

 Sydney Property Market Forecast

 Given the above factors we consider the future for Sydney residential market to be bleak.
 The prices are in excess territory while supply is coming online to meet artificial demand.
-Any slow down will be prolonged as it take time for supply to cease and market to adjust to more natural level.
+Any slow down will be prolonged as it take time for the market to absorb the supply and head towards to more natural levels.
 This means that future price growth will not repeat the past performance.
-A severe downturn in residential market will flow onto broader economy with job losses outside of real estate, the tricky part of forecasting is always finding the exact timing.
+A severe downturn in residential market will flow onto broader economy with job losses outside of real estate, the tricky part of forecasting is getting the timing right.

 The silver lining is that Sydney is considered a core market.
-The best assets will still do better than secondary market.
+The best assets will still do better than secondary markets.